Cray-HPE/sat-podman/man/sat-podman.8.rst

 SAT_CONFIG_DIR
-        Environment variable for the directory containing the SAT configuration file.
+        Environment variable for the directory containing the SAT configuration file and authentication tokens.
         The default is $HOME/.config/sat.
         The directory is mounted in the container as $HOME/.config/sat.

 SAT_LOG_DIR